fpgaprince/rtd/docs/source/advance.rst

 *   Check congestion level, resolve levels greater than 4

-These are all things to help lower route delay
+These are all things to help lower route delay..

-    prioritize critical logic
+*   Prioritize critical logic
-    fix hold violations prior to routing
+*   Fix hold violations prior to routing

-    tuning compile flow
+*   Tuning compile flow
-    floorplanning
+*   Floorplanning

 Addressing Congestion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    3 types of congestion: global, short, long
+Congestion can be categorized into 3 types (global, short, long) and levels (1-5).

-    Limit high fanout nets in congested area
+    Limit high fanout nets in congested area.
+See next section..

     Disable LUT combining and MUXF inference.
 Reduce muxf mapping to lower congestion.